dmfrancisco/django-pystache/README.rst

 Internationalization
 ====================

 The mustache spec does not have a tag for i18n.
-Support was later added to mustache.js using the {{_i}}{{/i}} tags.
+Support was later added to mustache.js by Twitter using the {{_i}}{{/i}} tags (see https://github.com/twitter/mustache.js).
 This fork adds the same feature to pystache.
 Check the examples/translation.py file for more information.

 Test It